MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/features/puffmarker.md

 - **Probability**: Represents the probability of Puff using the puffMarker model.
   - Unit: milliseconds
   - Type: double
-  - Sampling Frequency: 0.0167 Hz
+  - Sampling frequency: 0.0167 Hz
   - Range: 0 to 1